keerthiamrish/PowerBi-Asian-Export-Trade-analysis/README.md

 # PowerBi-Asian-Export-Trade-analysis
 Project Overview
 This project focuses on analyzing international export trade data using Power BI.
-The objective is to understand export trends, country-wise and region-wise performance, commodity contribution, and the impact of currency (INR vs USD) on export growth.

 Objectives
 - Analyze total export value and growth trends
 - Identify top exporting countries and regions